 Historically, the IBC has allowed the limited use of unenclosed exit stairs in a manner that has resulted in inconsistent interpretations.
 During previous code development cycles, numerous code changes were submitted, with some incorporated into the code, in order to clarify the intent and application of specific provisions.
-This new revision is considered as a comprehensive change that addresses the entire egrees system and how uncomprehensive change that addresses the entire egrees system and how uncomprehensive change that addresses the entire egrees system and how uncomprehensive change that addresses the entire egrees system and how uncomprehensive contribution to the minimum number of required exits, etc.
+This new revision is considered as a comprehensive change that addresses the entire egress system and how unenclosed stairs affect issues such as exit versus exit access, travel distance measurements, contribution to the minimum number of required exits, etc.

 To illustrate the need for a comprehensive revision, consider a two-story building that has one enclosed exit stairway and one open (unenclosed) stairway serving the second floor, which is required to have at least two exits.
-Because the open stairway did not meet the definition for an "exit," technically only one "exit" is provided from the second story even though the second stairway is permitted to be nnenclosed.
+Because the open stairway did not meet the definition for an "exit," technically only one "exit" is provided from the second story even though the second stairway is permitted to be unenclosed.
 In the same example, the correct means of measuring exit access travel distance was possibly confusing depending on whether or not the open stairway was considered as an "exit" stairway or an "exit access" stairway from the story.